DCR Pool & Waterfront Safety Positions

 • Bring the completed Work Permit Application (with your parent/guardian/custodian’s signature) to your Superintendent of Schools or other person authorized to issue work permits in your city/town.
 This is sometimes the High School Principal’s office or the Guidance office.

-• Return the signed work permit to the DCR point of contact for the region in which you intend to work along with all other required application materials.
+• Your school will provide you with a separate Work Permit.
+Return the signed work permit to the DCR point of contact for the region in which you intend to work along with all other required application materials.

 Not certified?
 No problem!
-DCR offers a limited number of free lifeguard certification courses for qualified lifeguard candidates, provided you work for us in the Summer of 2023.
+DCR offers a limited number of free lifeguard certification courses for qualified lifeguard candidates, provided you work for us in the upcoming summer.
 Classes typically run December through May.

 Are you ready to take a lifeguard certification course?
 If you think you might have the swimming skills to become a lifeguard, visit our Lifeguard Certification Course Prerequisites page to better assess if you are ready to enter a lifeguarding course.